21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Smokehouse brings you house-smoked meats, including brisket, pulled pork, and chicken.
 This awesome dining place is located at the top of Anakeesta Mountain in the Firefly Village.
 It is serenely located at the highest point to give you a relaxed and unforgettable experience among beautiful sceneries and forest ambiance.

-Kephart Café serves gourmet hot dogs, Flavor Burst frozen yogurt, and other items like flatbread at the Black Bear Village.
+Kephart Café serves hot dogs, pizza, frozen treats, and other items like flatbread at the Black Bear Village.
 It is a great option for those on the go with its assortment of fast-food meals and soft drinks.

-Craft beers and Black Bear pizza make it the perfect stop after a long day of exploration.
-Visit Kephart Café to get sweet treats like the $2 Blue Bell Snacks consisting of various choices like the cookies n cream sandwich or the vanilla sandwich.
+Craft beers and pizza make it the perfect stop after a long day of exploration.
+Visit Kephart Café to get sweet treats and quick bites when you want something casual between attractions.

 Cliff Top